Quarterly West

-Quarterly West is an American literary magazine based at the University of Utah in Salt Lake City.
+Quarterly West is an American literary magazine managed by graduate students at the University of Utah in Salt Lake City.
 Stories that have appeared in Quarterly West have been shortlisted for the Pushcart Prize, The Best American Short Stories and the O. Henry Prize.

 The journal was founded by James Thomas in 1976.

 In 2011, Quarterly West became an exclusively online literary journal.